Forfeiture of lease

 Waiver

-If the landlord demands or accepts rent payments, or exercises his right to recover rent arrears under CRAR (commercial rent arrears recovery), this will waive his right to forfeit the lease.
+If the landlord demands or accepts rent payments, or exercises their right to recover rent arrears under CRAR (commercial rent arrears recovery), this will waive their right to forfeit the lease.

 The landlord will only regain the right to forfeit if the tenant goes into arrears on a subsequent occasion.